If you're good at your job, you can get someone to visit a destination once.

 That's not loyalty.
 That's identity.
 A brand so woven into how a family understands itself that it outlives the people who chose it in the first place.

-No campaign earns that.
+No launch campaign earns that.
 What earns it is an experience that keeps its promise.
 Every single time someone finds their way back.

 The brands that win the second visit stop being places.
 They become part of who people are.
 Not just somewhere you go.
-A version of yourself you return to.
+A version of yourself that you return to.

 The feeling has to be named.
 Most brands can list what they offer.
 Far fewer can describe what they change.